Extending Design:

 • Who – Who will the chandeliers be representing?
 And where are they from?

 • Material – What material will be used?
 How long will the material last?
-The materials need to be strong enough yet light enough to hang, and the tubes themselves must allow the light to be seen.
+The materials need to be strong enough yet light enough to hang, and the tubes themselves must allow light to pass through.

-• Construction – If this is long form and it has to hang from the ceiling for a number of years, it must be built to withstand the usual damage of ageing.
+• Construction – If this is long form and it has to hang from the ceiling for several years, it must be built to withstand the usual wear and tear of ageing.

 Previous Prototype Sketches:

 Above are the initial sketches of the chandelier design, with a possible final version in the top right of the page.
-I was envisaging the final chandelier design to have two levels, or maybe three, with one smaller than the other, with tubes of different sizes to correlate with the different humans being, of course, of different shapes.
+I was envisaging the final chandelier design to have two levels, or maybe three, with one smaller than the other, and tubes of different sizes to correspond to the different humans, of course, of different shapes.

 Above are the development sketches of the smaller-scale prototype, with more consideration of how the tubes might be suspended when displayed.

-When considering larger versions of the chandelier, the materials and suspension techniques will be closely tied together; the heavier the material or the more tubes, the more solid support will be needed.
+When considering larger versions of the chandelier, the materials and suspension techniques will be closely tied together; the heavier the material or the more tubes, the greater the support required.

 Previous Prototype Documentation: